In this article, we will give you detailed instructions on recording an electric guitar in one of the most versatile DAW’s out there – Logic Pro X.

 This method is the most advanced and is still used in professional recording studios.
 In this case, you can capture not only the sound of your favorite guitar head but also the speakers of the cabinet.
 But like the previous one, you will need additional physical equipment.

 The most important thing here is the microphone.
 It can be either a dynamic or a condenser microphone.
-All depends on what you have.
+It all depends on what you have.
 Note that the industry standard, in this case, is considered a dynamic mic Shure SM57.
 Many believe that it can give you the most transparent and most rich guitar sound from the speaker.
 But how do you set it up right?

 - Step 1